 It’s scary, but it works exceptionally well.

-Nothing will ever trump search advertising for user intent.
+Nothing will ever be better than search advertising for user intent.

 Having said that, marketers can opt to leverage Google’s plethora of keyword data to target specific users.

-Let’s say I’m in the market for a new pair of Ray Ban sunglasses.
-Between Google Search and my activity on my Chrome browser, Google probably has a good idea about my interest in scoring new shades.
+Let’s say we’re in the market for a new pair of Ray Ban sunglasses.
+Between Google Search and our activity on the Chrome browser, Google probably has a good idea about our interest in scoring new shades.

-Pro Tip: If you do target competitor keywords, you better have a good reason to get me to switch from my favorite go-to brand.
+Pro Tip: If you do target competitor keywords, you better have a good reason to get us to switch from my favorite go-to brand.

 Automation will likely change our world quite dramatically over the next few decades.
 In a lot of cases, we love automation.